 Groups are perfect to study languages!
 Students are involved in task-based activities, which will help them to improve their actual use of the Italian language by doing and solving various tasks and problems in a fun and pleasant learning environment.
 The emphasis is on speaking, listening and reading tasks.
 We will also work on grammar, writing and pronunciation.
 Our course programs are organised following the standards of the Common European Framework of Reference for Languages.

-Enrolment for Beginners courses is now open!
+Enrolment is now open!

 Term period: from April 23rd to July 19th except for Monday courses.